 The squeezing of grapes is made with a "soft" system, to avoid the excess of Polyphenols present in the peel, seeds and stalks which delay the acetifying process and could provide bitterness to the end product.
 The must is then filtered to eliminate the residual solid parts and impurities.

 The must is cooked within 24 hours from pressing to avoid the fermentation, in stainless steel boilers, with open top and on direct fire for 36 - 48 hours until the juice reaches a concentration of 50%.
-First the must is boiled for 30 minutes to get sterilized, then it cooks slowly at 85°C. The cooked must is then cooled down and put on rest to decant until January.
+The cooked must is then cooled down and put on rest to decant until January.

 The must is put in batteries of wood barrels, made of minimum 9 barrels placed in decreasing size, from 180 to 10 litres.
 Each barrel is made of a different type of wood (oak, ash, juniper, cherry, mulberry, chestnut...) and is full for 75% of its capacity.
 The series of barrels are placed in the attics because there the temperature range is higher (very hot summers and chilly winters) which are optimal conditions for the ageing.
 The barrels are open to enable the natural concentration of the liquid by evaporation.
 The methods of ageing are usually handed down from father to son and do not follow one only rule, they depend on the long experience and personal taste of the master taster.
 The next phases happen during the ageing time and can last forever!